nfqakademija/aws-workshop/teacher/README.md

  * Spot instance limits for new AWS accounts (not sure if real issue): https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-limits.html
  * Serverless framework show `Service files not changed.
 Skipping deployment...` when only Resource part have changed.
    Workaround: `sls deploy --force`
+ * When showing changes on the fly – it is good to check [CloudFormation Drift](https://aws.amazon.com/blogs/aws/new-cloudformation-drift-detection/), because debugging during workshop decrease learning and teaching quality a lot.

 ## References